From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: Abstract

 \section{Abstract}

-\normalfont We derive a direct connection between Nesterov's accelerated first-order algorithm and the Halpern fixed-point iteration scheme for approximating a solution of a co-coercive equation.
-We show that one method is equivalent to another via a simple transformation, leading to a simple convergence proof for Nesterov's accelerated scheme.
-Alternatively, we directly establish convergence rates of Nesterov's accelerated variant, and as a consequence, we obtain a new convergence rate of the Halpern fixed-point iteration.
-Next, we apply our results to different methods such as proximal-point, forward-backward splitting, and three-operator splitting methods for solving monotone inclusions, where our convergence guarantees are applicable.
-Since the forward scheme requires the co-coerciveness of the underlying operator, we derive new Nesterov's accelerated variants for both recent extra-anchored gradient and past-extra anchored gradient methods which can avoid the co-coerciveness assumption.
-For the extra-anchored gradient method, we consider two variants studied in \cite{yoon2021accelerated} for the monotone case and in \cite{lee2021fast} for the co-monotone case.
-The latter covers the former as a special case and has a tighter convergence rate.
-For the past-extra anchored gradient method (an accelerated variant of the optimistic gradient method) \cite{tran2021halpern}, we obtain a new Nesterov's accelerated variant with two past-iterate correction terms that may help to develop new Nesterov's accelerated methods for minimax problems and their continuous views.
-We test our theoretical results on two numerical examples, where the actual convergence rates match well the theoretical rates up to a constant factor.
+We derive an equivalent form of Halpern's fixed-point iteration scheme for solving a co-coercive equation (also called a root-finding problem), which can be viewed as a Nesterov's accelerated interpretation.
+We show that one method is equivalent to another via a simple transformation, leading to a straightforward convergence proof for Nesterov's accelerated scheme.
+Alternatively, we directly establish convergence rates of Nesterov's accelerated variant, and as a consequence, we obtain a new convergence rate of Halpern's fixed-point iteration.
+Next, we apply our results to different methods to solve monotone inclusions, where our convergence guarantees are applied.
+Since the gradient/forward scheme requires the co-coerciveness of the underlying operator, we derive new Nesterov's accelerated variants for both recent extra-anchored gradient and past-extra anchored gradient methods in the literature.
+These variants alleviate the co-coerciveness condition by only assuming the monotonicity and Lipschitz continuity of the underlying operator.
+Interestingly, our new Nesterov's accelerated interpretation of the past-extra anchored gradient method involves two past-iterate correction terms.
+This formulation is expected to guide us developing new Nesterov's accelerated methods for minimax problems and their continuous views without co-coericiveness.
+We test our theoretical results on two numerical examples, where the actual convergence rates match well the theoretical ones up to a constant factor.